Storing your radio

 Radios users also need to be mindful of their day to day use.
-Although some radios are designed to be very robust, like our waterproof and explosion proof radios, they should still always be treated with care.
+Although some radios are designed to be very robust, like our waterproof two way radios and explosion proof radios, they should still always be treated with care.
 Don’t intentionally throw your radio about everywhere and be careless with it because it seems very durable.

 - Avoid grabbing your radio by the antenna, as it will eventually have an impact on your radio’s signal and transmission quality.

 - Only use accessories that are made specifically for your brand of radio, as incompatible accessories can cause damage and functionality problems.

 - Don’t expose your radio to solvents or extreme hot or cold conditions (unless they are designed to be used in harsh conditions) unless absolutely necessary.

 - Try to keep your radio dry and away from moisture.